Import, Export, and Clone

 There are some potential ramifications and errors to consider if you choose to import only specified resources.

-• For versioned experience resources, only the develop version of specified resources are imported when the resources are explicitly selected.
+• For versioned experience resources, only the “develop” version of specified resources are imported when the resources are explicitly selected.

 • To import all versions of experience resources other than those from the “develop” version, you must select Experience Versions.
 This will import all resources from all other versions, as well as each version’s configuration settings.
+Note: Losant recommends only importing the “develop” version and then creating a new experience version to serve to your users after thorough testing.
+Overwriting of experience versions could lead to unintended consequences without being verified first.

 Import Specific Resources